 Train from Anchorage to Seward

-The train follows a similar path to Seward as driving for the first 50 miles.
-The train stops in Girdwood and then continues on towards Seward.
+The Anchorage Alaska train to Seward follows a similar path to Seward as driving for the first 50 miles.
+The train stops in Girdwood and then continues on toward Seward.

 You will then travel through the Chugach National Forest.
 Towards the end of the line, you will meet back up with the main highway.